I fell asleep in the bath.

 When we dissolve the illusion of “other” there is only “we”, “us”, “our”.

-In truth, there are no winners and losers in divorce or in war.
+In truth, there are no winners in war.
 As long as we are “othering” one another, we are all incurring losses.
 Because we are demonstrating ignorance in the face of the lesson we incarnated here to learn.
 Life will send us back to our seat to keep working on the equation until we get it right.
 There is no buzzer that sounds.
 Time is never up.
 We will just keep incarnating, keep returning to the same piece of paper with our no. 2 pencils sharpened, until we solve this.

 I don’t like to issue directives.
 I prefer to share reflections on life and healing as offerings which the receiver can take into their own heart and mulch in their own way, in their own time, for their own purposes.
 But today I feel urgent.
 Today feels different.
 Today I want to say: it is imperative that we begin, every single one of us, to reinforce our unity instead of our separateness.